 The general form of a model declaration in LookML is shown below.
 See the LookML Reference for details.

 A view declaration defines a list of fields (dimensions or measures) and their linkage to an underlying table or derived table.
 In LookML a view typically references an underlying database table, but it can also represent a derived table.

 A view may join to other views.
 The relationship between views is typically defined as part of an Explore declaration in a model file.

-In the Looker app, view names appear at the front of dimension and measure names in the data table.
-This makes it clear which view the field belongs to.
+In Looker, view names appear at the front of dimension and measure names in the data table.
+This makes it clear which view the field belongs to:

 A view is stored in a

 .view.lkml file.
 The general form of a view declaration is shown below.
 See the LookML Reference for complete usage details.